noxify/turbo-lucia-starter/README.md

 ├── apps
 │   └── frontend - Contains the logic for the site
 ├── packages
-│   ├── auth - Based on lucia-auth.com / same as we have at itaps monorepo
+│   ├── auth - Based on lucia-auth.com
 │   ├── db - Contains all the database related stuff ( prisma schema, migrations, seeds etc. ) │   ├── helpers - Helper functions 🤷‍♂️
 │   ├── locales - contains the translations for the `frontend` app